Division of Gaming Enforcement

 NEW JERSEY CASINO GAMBLING SELF-EXCLUSION PROGRAM

 “The Council on Compulsive Gambling of New Jersey works collaboratively with the DGE to offer the self-exclusion program covering Internet as well as land based casino gambling.
-This can be a very valuable tool for individual’s struggling with problems as result of their gambling.
+This can be a very valuable tool for individual’s struggling with problems as a result of their gambling.
 Anyone signing up for the program can take advantage of a free consultation with one of the professionals in our network simply by calling 1-800-GAMBLER helpline, or contacting us through our www.800.gambler.org website.” – Felicia Grondin, MPA, CPM Executive Director, The Council on Compulsive Gambling of New Jersey, Inc.

 How do I place myself on the Self-Exclusion List for Atlantic City casino facilities, which includes Internet gaming activities or for Internet gaming activities only?